- Immunoelectron microscopy (IEM)

 Stimulated Emission Depletion Microscopy (STED)

-Stimulated emission depletion microscopy (STED) is one of several imaging techniques that make up super-resolution microscopy.
+Stimulated emission depletion microscopy (STED) is one of several super-resolution imaging techniques.
 It creates super-resolution images by the selective deactivation/depletion of fluorophores in the peripheral area, minimizing the area of illumination at the focal point and thus, enhancing the achievable resolution for a given system.